2019–20 SAFA Second Division

 The 2019–20 SAFA Second Division (known as the ABC Motsepe League for sponsorship reasons) was the 22nd season of the SAFA Second Division, the third tier for South African association football clubs, since its establishment in 1998.
 Due to the size of South Africa, the competition was split into nine divisions, one for each region.
 After the league stage of the regional competition is completed, the nine winning teams of each regional division entered the playoffs.

+The competition was won by Bizana Pondo Chiefs, who defeated Pretoria Callies on penalties in the final, with both teams earning promotion to the National First Division.
+Chiefs earned R1 million in prize money, while Callies earned R500,000.